nubleer/misiva/README.md

 Misiva
 ======

-Misiva is an Elixir/OTP application that sends push notifications to Apple iOS apps.
+Misiva is an Elixir/OTP application that sends push notifications (using the Apple Push Notification Service) to iOS apps.

 ## How to use it
-You create a connection passing the Push notification Certificate path and the path to the Push notification key, as well as an atom to identify the environment (:development or :production):
+1. Create a connection passing the Push notification Certificate path, the path to the Push notification key, and an atom to identify the environment (:development or :production):

 ```elixir
 {:ok, apns} = Misiva.connect {:production, "/etc/certificates/cert.pem", "/etc/certificates/key.pem"}
 ```

-With that connection, you can send notifications using the *send* method:
+2. Using that connection, you can send notifications using the *send* method:

 ```elixir
 Misiva.send apns,